 Professor Nutt concludes this segment by presenting estimates of how much alcohol is consumed in the different countries in the world, the effect on mental impairment of users, and the social cost.

-- Using the MCDA methodology, 16 criteria of harms of drugs were found; harms to self and harms to society.
+- Using the MCDA methodology, 16 criteria of harms of drugs were found; harm to self and harm to society.

 - Tobacco is the leading cause of self-inflicted death in the world.

 - Alcohol is becoming the leading cause of death for men under 50 in Britain.

 - Illegal Drugs and the Analysis of Harms By Prof David Nutt

 - MCDA data analysis to inform drug policy by Prof David Nutt